Shoes For Tots - Frequently Asked Questions (FAQs)

 Are You Part of KSL's Quarters For Christmas?

 No, we are not.
 We encourage local schools to support local school kids rather than to collect quarters for kids outside the area.
 We serve the Weber-Ogden area exclusively.
 The money collected for Shoes for Tots goes to kids who live here.

 We have no administrative costs.
 The Ogden Breakfast Exchange Foundation is a 501(C)(3) non-profit organization.
 Every cent collected for our organization goes towards funding the Shoes for Tots program with $0.00 for administrative costs!
 Our primary fundraising effort is the Hot Chocolate Booth.
 See the Hot Chocolate Booth tab under "About Us" for more information.

 Here's How it Works

 With the money collected each year, the Shoe for Tots program provides gift cards from Payless Shoe Stores.
-Over the years, these gift cards have been distributed to area schools as well as local organizations like YCC, Ogden City Schools, Children's Aid Society, Catholic Services, St, Anne's Shelter, Ogden Rescue Mission, Salvation Army, LDS Social Services, Hill AFB Social Services, Community Action, Weber County Schools, and Family Support Center.
+Over the years, these gift cards have been distributed to area schools as well as local organizations like YCC, Ogden City Schools, Children's Aid Society, Catholic Services, St, Anne's - The Lantern House Shelter, Ogden Rescue Mission, Salvation Army, LDS Social Services, Hill AFB Social Services, Community Action, Weber County Schools, and Family Support Center.
 We prefer to have requests for coupons to go through the school system, but we can still distribute outside of that in extenuating circumstances.
-When a child needs shoes, a school representative (usually a principal or nurse) or the giving organization, gives the coupn to a responsible adult, who then takes it to the shoe store in exchange for a new pair of shoes for the child.
+When a child needs shoes, a school representative (usually a counselor or nurse) or the giving organization, completes our online order form.
+Shoes are sent directly to the school for distribution.